Shiangjun/FastCrawler/README.md

-# Web_Crawler_For_Movielens
+# FastCrawler for Movielens
-This is the source for sub-project in Chestnut: "Investigate, Collect and Supply Related Movie Information in Movielens via Web Crawler"
+This is the source for sub-project in Chestnut: "Investigate, Collect and Supply Related Movie Information in Movielens via Web Crawler", which aimed to supply "Director" information for CHESTNUT runtime.

+## Stauts
+Currently has been integrated with CHESTNUT to support interactions with users.

 ## Data set
 Movielens ml-latest & HetRec-2011